 We entered into an Option Agreement with Ascendiant dated April 26, 2013, pursuant to which we had the option to purchase from Ascendiant 4,000,000 shares of our common stock (the "Option Shares") for an aggregate purchase price of \$300,000.
 On May 31, 2013, the Company exercised its option to purchase the 4,000,000 Option Shares from Ascendiant and paid to Ascendiant the \$300,000 purchase price.
-To date, Ascendiant has returned 2,284,525 of the 4,000,000 Option Shares and has failed to deliver the remaining 1,715,475 Option Shares.
-On June 17, 2013, we filed a complaint (the "Complaint") against Ascendiant Capital Partners, LLC ("Ascendiant") in the Orange County Superior Court of California (Case No. 30-2013-00656770-CU-BC-CJC) for breach of contract, seeking damages, specific performance and injunctive relief against Ascendiant.
-In its Complaint, we allege that Ascendiant breached its obligations under the Option Agreement by delivering to us only 2,284,525 of the 4,000,000 Option Shares and failing to deliver the remaining 1,715,475 Option Shares.
-The Company has filed a motion for preliminary injunction with the California Superior Court (the "Motion"), seeking preliminary injunctive relief requiring Ascendiant to transfer the remaining 1,715,475 Option Shares to Visualant or, in the alternative, enjoining Ascendiant from transferring, selling, or otherwise encumbering the Option Shares.
-The Compliant is currently being reviewed by the California Superior Court.
+The option was required to be exercised and payment for the shares made on or before May 31, 2013.
+On May 31, 2013, we exercised our option to purchase 4,000,000 Option Shares from Ascendiant and paid to Ascendiant the \$300,000 purchase price.
+Ascendiant delivered only 2,284,525 of the 4,000,000 Option Shares purchased by the Company and had failed to deliver the remaining 1,715,475 Option Shares.
+On June 17, 2013, we filed a complaint "Complaint") against Ascendiant Capital Partners, LLC ("Ascendiant") in the California Superior Court, County of Orange (Case No. 30-2013-00656770-CU-BC-CJC) for breach of contract, seeking damages, specific performance and injunctive relief against Ascendiant.
+On September 24, 2013, the California Superior Court granted Visualant's motion, finding that Visualant was likely to prevail on the merits of its claim against Ascendiant.
+The Court ordered Ascendiant to deliver 1,715,475 Option Shares to the Company by 4:00PM, September 27, 2013.
+The delivery occurred on September 27, 2013.
+The Company expects to pursue its damage claim.

 On April 30, 2013, we issued 120,000 shares of restricted common stock to David Markowski for services related to the acquisition of TransTech.
 The shares were valued at \$0.10 per share.
 We expensed \$12,000 during the nine months ended June 30, 2013.
 The shares do not have registration rights.
-A notice filing under Regulation D was filed with the SEC May 16, 2013.

-On June 10, 2013, we entered into a Purchase Agreement, Warrants, Registration Rights Agreement and Voting Agreement or the Transaction with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
-As part of the Transaction which closed June 14, 2013, we issued to the Investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share.
-Since we currently have an insufficient number of authorized shares of common stock to permit the exercise of all of the Warrants, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held in August 2013.
-At a special meeting of shareholders held on August 9, 2013, our stockholders approved of an increase in the authorized shares from 200,000,000 to 500,000,000 and thereafter to amend the articles of the Company to reflect this change in share authorization.
-A notice filing under Regulation D was filed with the SEC June 18, 2013.
+On June 10, 2013, we entered into a Purchase Agreement, Warrants and Registration Rights Agreement with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
+As part of the transaction which closed June 14, 2013, we issued to the Investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share, and the investors obtained voting agreements from certain stockholders regarding an increase in the number of authorized shares of stock.
+Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Warrants, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held in August 2013.
+At a special meeting of stockholders held on August 9, 2013, our stockholders approved of an increase in the authorized shares from 200,000,000,000 to 500,000,000 and thereafter to amend the articles of the Company to reflect this change in share authorization.